AJMansfield/Intelligence-Core-Public/kttu02.5.md

 Before you can respond, Jerry breaks in.
 "I know a guy who works on the city domes,
-  I can probably get the cable for cheaper than that.
+  I can probably borrow a spool of cable for way cheaper than that as long as we return it when we're done."
-The dome cables apparently all have to be continuous pieces and they sometimes have a lot of extra cable the end of a spool that they can't use."

 "Woah woah woah, hold up a moment.
-I mean, sure, I'd appreciate the help" &mdash; you really would &mdash;
+I mean, sure, I'd appreciate the help" &mdash; honestly, you really would &mdash;
   "but you've done more than enough to help already."

 "I ...
-I'm not sure I understand."
+I don't understand what you mean."
 Eli wore an expression you'd learned to interpret as puzzlement, shared to various degrees by the other three.
-"We're helping you.
-All of us, together."
+"We're ... we're all here, so we help."

 You sigh.
+There is clearly something being lost in translation here, but whatever the precise cultural meaning behind this, it's undeniable that they're serious about helping you.
+And you really do need the help.

 ----

 After some more work,
-  you're able to find an unused area of land not too far from the city in which to practice setting up the line, and train the four &mdash; now _five_ halflings, actually &mdash;
+  you're able to find an unused area of land not too far from the city in which to practice setting up the line, and start working out a plan for how to train the four &mdash;
+  now _five_ halflings, actually &mdash;
-  how to rig the cable and pulleys.
+  how to safely rig the cable and pulleys.
-Here, at least,
-  failing just means picking the cable back up off the ground, rather than hoping you don't die retrieving it from the canyon floor.

 About that.

-The newest addition to the party you've nicknamed Coke, partially because of the dark brown hair stripe and skin tone, but also because the one syllable you'd managed to catch of his real name sounded a bit like "cola".
+The newest addition to the party you've nicknamed "Coke", partially because the one syllable you've managed to catch of her real name sounds a bit like "cola", and partially because you couldn't be arsed to care when making it up.
-He'd just appeared one day, and was now apparently part of the team.
+She just appeared one day, and was now apparently part of the team.
+In any case, the name stuck, and it wasn't like any of them knew the difference.

-One of the others &mdash; you think Jerry &mdash; had gone ahead and just _gotten_ a large spool of cable, and he'd either gotten it for free or had paid for it himself without telling you.
+One of the others &mdash; you think Jerry &mdash; had gone ahead and just _gotten_ a large spool of cable, however the cable he'd gotten was far too thin to bear the required load.
+He corrected the issue the next day after you explained it to him, coming back with an even _larger_ spool of cable.

-These sorts of developments seemed to just happen now, apparently, and it was about all you could do to just take it in stride.
+These sorts of developments just seem to _happen_ now, apparently.

-Initially you try to resist, but your efforts are at best met with confusion, and although you're not great at reading their expressions, you think you might have accidently hurt Morgan's feelings at one point by trying.
+Initially you try to resist, but your efforts are at best met with confusion, and although you're still not great at reading their expressions, you think you might have accidently hurt Morgan's feelings at one point by trying.
+You're not even sure who's paying for it all at this point &mdash;
+  Morgan has taken to holding on to your paycheck and has assumed some kind of "treasurer" role for the group, but last you checked all of this equipment was _far_ outside your price range, and you suspect that they're even paying for it out of their own pockets.

+Not that you're complaning, but this seems like the sort of thing that might come back to bite you later, and it's about all you can do at this point to just take it in stride.

 Just chill.
 Go with the flow.
 It seemed headed your way anyway.

-It doesn't take much practice with the equipment you've gathered before they're able to set up the A-frames and string the cable themselves.
+Fortunately, it doesn't take too much practice with the equipment you've gathered before they're able to set up the A-frames and string the cable themselves.

-And, more importantly, before you're confident enough to trust them to do it.
+And, more importantly, before you're confident enough to trust they'll be able to do it _correctly_.

-All five of them are, of course, coming with you.
+All five of them are, of course, coming with you on the "adventure".
 It's not even worth trying to dissuade them.

+Hopefully you'll be able to leave before any more randomly decide to materialize.

 ----

 At last the rest of your arrangements are in place and you're able to leave with your party of halflings.

+Seven of them, to be precise.
+Morgan, Jerry, Nydia, Eli, Coke, and two others you haven't given nicknames to yet, as you realize now that the others had taken the nicknames you'd given them as a sign of your approval.
+For now, until you come to terms with and decide to accept your fate, you do your best to mumble through the alien pronounciations, and hope they don't decide to take _that_ as a nickname.

+Almost all of them have their own weapons and travel gear, assorted pistols and bolt-action rifles, some with optics attached, but Nydia in particular has managed to produre &mdash; or perhaps already had &mdash;
+  her own APC and cameoflage jumpsuit similar to the ones worn by the city guard, as well as an impressive-looking machine gun.

+And are those ... yes, those are definitely grenades you just saw her stuff into her bag.

-The cable and most of the equipment is carried in a small hand-cart that gets traded off periodically, and you are able to make good time on the dirt roads extending away from the city.
+The cable and most of the equipment is carried in a small hand-cart that's traded between them periodically, and you are able to make good time on the dirt roads extending away from the city.

-By disk, you reach the point to turn off from the road, and strike camp just in time to avoid the rains.
+By dusk, you reach the point to turn off from the road, and strike camp just in time to avoid the rains.

 Another day dawns.